-At the bottom of each statistics web page (you may need to use the scroll bar) is a button that allows you to clear all of the statistics counters for that page.
+At the bottom of each page of statistics (you may need to use the scroll bar), is a button that allows you to clear all of the statistics counters for that page.
 Clicking the button once will clear all values on that page to 0.